Andrew-NoTag/Intro-to-Web-Dev/Week5/Week5_Feb20th/README.md

   dir
   ```

-  **note - all of these commands are executed by the enter key.
-So if you see a series of commands in a row, assume you hit enter after each individual command**
+  **Note:** all of these commands are executed by the enter key.
+So if you see a series of commands in a row, assume you hit enter after each individual command

   The terminal should list out the file system at the root of your computer.
 We can move in and out of folders using `cd` which stands for change directory. cd is always followed by the folder or route you wish to move to.
 For example.
 When I open terminal, and type `ls` I can see a Desktop and a Documents directory along with many others.
 If i wish to navigate to my Desktop and type: